datastax/release-notes/DSE_6.0_Release_Notes.md

 ## DSE 6.0.15 CommitLog
 * Addressed a bug where a `CommitLogReplayException` is caused by a bad header but correct CRC after restart (DB-3996)

+## DSE 6.0.15 CommitLog

+* Fixed a bug where some part of the commit log might not be replayed after injecting a foreign SSTable to a node or, on 6.8, after zero-copy streaming of an SSTable (DB-4629)

 ## DSE 6.0.15 Local Write-Read Paths
 * Dropped messages metrics calculation doesn't cause assertion errors when dropped messages contain remote batch mutation.
 (DB-3905)